Counter-Earth: Detectability

 A contour plot of the effective potential due to gravity and the centrifugal force of a two-body system in a rotating frame of reference.
 (In the context of this article the two bodies are the Sun—the yellow body—and Earth—the dark body between L1 and L2.
 The Counter-Earth would exist at L3.)
 The arrows indicate the gradients of the potential around the five Lagrange points—downhill toward them (red) or away from them (blue).
 Counterintuitively, the L_{4} and L_{5} points are the high points of the potential.
 At the points themselves these forces are balanced.

 A Counter-Earth could still be detected from the Earth for a number of reasons.
 Even if the Sun blocked its view from Earth, a Counter-Earth would have gravitational influence (perturbation) upon the other planets, comets and man-made probes of the Solar System.
 Researchers have detected no such influence, and indeed space probes sent to Venus, Mars and other places could not have successfully flown by or landed on their targets if a Counter-Earth existed, as the navigational calculations for their journeys did not take any putative Counter-Earth into account.
 Roughly speaking, anything larger than 100 mi in diameter should have been detected.

 Any planetary-sized body 180 degrees from Earth should also have been visible to some space probes, such as NASA's STEREO coronagraph probes (two spacecraft launched into orbits around the Sun in 2006, one farther ahead of and one behind the Earth's orbit) which would have seen the Counter-Earth during the first half of 2007.
 The separation of the STEREO spacecraft from Earth would give them a view of the L3 point during the early phase of the mission.

 A Counter-Earth would also eventually be visible from Earth because the gravitational forces of the other planets on it would make its own orbit unstable.
 Venus has 82% of the mass of Earth and would come within 0.3 AU of the location of a Counter-Earth every 20 months, providing considerable gravitational pull that over the years would move its orbit into sight of observers on Earth.

 In fiction

-Counter-Earth has made appearances in fiction since the late 1800s.
+Counter-Earth has made appearances in fiction since the late 19th century.
 It is variously depicted as very similar to Earth or very different, and often employed as a vehicle for satire.
 Counter-Earth being inhabited by counterparts of the people of Earth is a recurring theme.
 Variations on the concept also occasionally appear, including extrasolar equivalents, the Mars equivalent "Counter-Mars", and a planet hidden on the other side of the Moon rather than the Sun.